trevars/metering-shinyapp/README.md

 The containerized application sets off an hourly cron to check logs (`LogScraper.R`) and check metering (`dataprep.R`) that are fed into the shiny server dashboard.

-To review logs or troubleshoot in the running container, run: `docker exec -ti <con bash`.
+To review logs or troubleshoot in the running container, run: `docker exec -ti <container-id> /bin/bash`.

 ## Configuring global.R Creds

-Update the global.R with the key values for the IAM user, bucket names, generic environment tag to use when cleaning, commons name, and image url.
+Update the global.R with the key values for the IAM user, billing and log bucket names, generic environment tag to use when cleaning metering, commons name for display in the app, and image url.
 You'll inject this into the docker container to run the application.

 ## Get VM